How to wrap a C library in a swift package

 }

 This is pretty straight forward.
 The class Node encapsulates a pointer to the cmark node type.
-It gets initialized in the failable initializer through the call to the function cmark_parse_document
+It gets initialized in the failable initializer through the call to the function cmark_parse_document.
+For this to work you need to import Ccmark.

 If you want to read the documentation for libcmark you can open the man-page with

-which would open the cmark commands man page.
+man 3 cmark.
+The3opens the library documentation as opposed to the implicit1which would open the cmark commands man page.

-This will not compile yet, because of the testExample
+This will not compile yet, because of the testExample test.
+Let's create a useful test:

 import XCTest